Questions or Concerns

 - A source of information for public health officials charged with improving the health of the nation;

 - A source of data for facility planning and marketing; and,

 - A tool with which we can assess and continually work to improve the care we render and the outcomes we achieve.

 Understanding what is in your record and how your health information is used helps you to ensure its accuracy; better understand who, what, when, where, and why others may access your health information; and, make more informed decisions when authorizing disclosure to others.

 Your Health Information Rights

-Although your health record is the physical property of the healthcare practitioner or facility that compiled it, the information contained within it belongs to you.
+Although your health record is the physical property of CMC as the facility that compiled it, the information contained within it belongs to you.
 You have the right to:

 - Obtain a paper copy of this Notice of HIPAA Privacy Practices upon request;

 - Inspect and obtain a copy your health record, including a readily producible electronic copy, as provided for in federal regulations (45 C.F.R. §164.524);